-Dr. Kutzin is the Director of Simulation at Winthrop University Hospital.
+Dr. Kutzin is the Director of Simulation at NYU Winthrop Hospital.
 Previously, Dr. Kutzin was the Director of the Simulation Center at Saint Barnabas Medical Center (NJ) and the Director of Nursing & Clinical Simulation at the Institute for Medical Simulation and Advanced Learning (IMSAL), part of the New York City Health and Hospitals Corporation (NYCHHC).

 Jared received a Bachelor’s degree in Community Health Education from Hofstra University and a Bachelor’s degree in Nursing from Columbia University.
 He then received a Master of Public Health degree from Boston University, a Doctor of Nursing Practice from the University of Massachusetts at Amherst, and a Master of Science in Medical Education Leadership from the University of New England College of Medicine.

 He started his simulation career with the STRATUS Center for Medical Simulation at Brigham and Women's Hospital in Boston, MA, and is a past chair of the Nursing Section of the Society for Simulation in Healthcare (SSH).
 He currently serves on the SSH membership and certification Committees and chair’s the CHSE recertification process.

 In 2012, Jared completed the clinical quality fellowship program (CQFP) offered by the Greater New York Hospital Association and United Hospital Fund where his project examined the process of getting blood to the bedside of hemorrhaging obstetrical patient.
 He continues to work clinically as an emergency nurse and is faculty at the New York Institute of Technology College of Medicine.